mendix/docs/content/apidocs-mxsdk/mxsdk/working-with-when-js-and-promises-in-typescript.md

 ---
-title: "Working with when.js and Promises in TypeScript (Old Version)"
+title: "Working with when.js and Promises in TypeScript"
-parent: "old-versions"
+parent: "sdk-refguide"
 menu_order: 3
 ---